Intravenous (IV) and Intramuscular (IM) Spravato Eskatamine Ketamine Therapy

 In 2015, after moving to San Diego, we (Drs.
 Jessica and Jake Hollingsworth) helped pioneer the use of IV ketamine therapy for depression.
 We began this work because we saw so many patients continuing to suffer from depression and/or medication side effects, for months and years.
 We thought then, and have continued to see since, that much of that suffering was unnecessary.

-We have administered nearly 5000 IV ketamine infusions as of summer 2020, and have repeatedly seen patients’ symptoms rapidly improve with the use of ketamine after other treatment modalities failed to bring relief.
+We have administered nearly 5000 IV infusions as of summer 2020, and have repeatedly seen patients’ symptoms rapidly improve after other treatment modalities failed to bring relief.
 We have also confirmed a lack of ongoing side effects when following our protocols.

 Ketamine can be an alternative to psychiatric medications or be used to minimize or simplify medication regimens.
 Based on each patient’s history and current issues, our recommendations are focused on providing appropriate options for the patient’s consideration.
 We also recognize that psychoactive medications are not “set and forget.”
 Follow-up and monitoring are critical.